Data breaches: current threats for companies in H1 2024

 Industries most frequently affected by data breaches

 After a sharp increase in the share of confidential data breaches (up to 59%) among other consequences of cyberattacks on organizations observed in H1 2023, this number decreased slightly to 54% by the end of H1 2024.
-The largest number of leaks of confidential information in H1 2024 occurred in government agencies (13%), IT companies (12%), and industrial companies (11%).
+The largest number of breaches of confidential information in H1 2024 occurred in government agencies (13%), IT companies (12%), and industrial companies (11%).

 On dark web forums, the largest number of offers with data from government agencies were from countries in Asia (33%), Latin America and the Caribbean (18%), and the Middle East (16%).
 This is explained by the fact that these regions are targets of APT groups that primarily attack government organizations.
 We wrote more about this in our research on APT groups in the Middle East and Southeast Asia.